Giorgiod91/Giorgiod91/README.md

 🔭 **Current Projects:** Developing a Mario-like web-based game with Phaser.

-🌱 **Currently Learning:** Deepening my knowledge in full-stack development, including Next.js for frontend and Python for backend.
+🌱 **Currently Learning:** Deepening my knowledge in full-stack development with TypeScript, including Next.js for frontend and Python for backend.

 🎯 **Goal:** To build and launch multiple SaaS applications while continuously enhancing my development skills.